2025 ISAKOS Biennial Congress ePoster

 Purpose

 Meniscal injuries trigger an acute inflammatory response mediated by intra-articular cytokines, which can accelerate cartilage degradation and subchondral bone changes, contributing to post-traumatic osteoarthritis (PTOA).
 The role of age in this inflammatory response is unclear.
-The current study investigates the variation in cytokine types and concentrations in knee synovial fluid following meniscal injury across different age groups.
+The current study investigates age-dependent variation in cytokine types and concentrations in knee synovial fluid following meniscal injury.

 Methods

-Patients undergoing arthroscopic knee surgery were prospectively enrolled in the study between July 2011 and November 2022.
-Synovial fluid was aspirated from the operative knee before surgical incision and the concentrations of 10 biomarkers of interest (RANTES, IL-6, MCP-1, MIP-B, VEGF, TIMP-1, TIMP-2,IL-1RA, MMP-3, and bFGF) were measured by immunoassay.
-Those who had isolated meniscal injury were retrospectively identified and included for analysis.
-Patients completed VAS Pain, Lysholm, Tegner, and KOOS-PS surveys at 10-year follow-up.
-Multivariable linear regression was performed to assess the relationship between age at surgery and each log-normalized biomarker concentration while controlling for sex and body mass index.
-Regression of age against each patient-reported outcome score was performed in the same fashion.
+Patients undergoing arthroscopic knee surgery for isolated meniscal injury were prospectively enrolled between July 2011 and April 2024.
+Synovial fluid was aspirated from the operative knee and concentrations of 10 biomarkers of interest (RANTES, IL-6, MCP-1, MIP-B, VEGF, TIMP-1, TIMP-2,IL-1RA, MMP-3, and bFGF) were measured.
+Those at least 9 years following surgery were invited to complete VAS Pain, Lysholm, Tegner, and KOOS-PS patient-reported outcome (PRO) surveys.
+Multivariable linear regression assessed pairwise relationships between age at surgery, log-normalized biomarker concentrations, and PROs, while adjusting for covariates of sex, body mass index (BMI), symptom duration, and baseline Outerbridge grade.
+Conditional process analysis was used to further explore age-biomarker relationships with symptom duration as a moderator and baseline Outerbridge grade as a mediator.

 Results